Skip to Content

 Watering Monstera For Success

 It is best to water monstera plants when the soil is dry, and you can always poke it using your fingers to see if it requires watering.
-As you water the plant, you need to water evenly to ensure the soil is moist and pour out any excess water in the pot or container.
+As you water the plant, you must water evenly to ensure the soil is moist and pour out any excess water in the pot or container.

 If you suspect your plant is not getting sufficient water, you can increase its ability to absorb moisture by burying its aerial roots in the soil wherever possible.
 Alternatively, you can cover some of the aerial roots in sphagnum moss and mist them.